sethvincent/docpage/README.md

 - a single html file with:
   - simple, readable styles
   - a sidebar with table of contents
+  - links in the header to git repo and main project website
 - an instant documentation site on [docpage.org](https://docpage.org) *(optional)*

 ## Install